Back to News

 Key continuous improvement practices include:

 “Our quarterly velocity reviews have become critical strategy sessions.
-They’ve helped us identify emerging trends and adjust our approach before issues impact performance.” – David Rose, European Business Director at PALLITE
+They’ve helped us identify emerging trends and adjust our approach before issues impact performance.” – Gareth Vicary, International Business Director at PALLITE

-Document all process changes and measure their impact to build an institutional knowledge base for future optimisation efforts.
+Document all process changes and measure their impact to build an institutional knowledge base for future optimization efforts.

 Common Pitfalls and How to Avoid Them